-The 75-year-old Roxy Theater underwent restoration beginning in July 2017 with the theater opening occuring in March 2018.
+The 75-year-old Roxy Theater underwent restoration beginning in July 2017 with the theater opening in February 2018.
 Far Away Entertainment, a Bainbridge Island based company who specializes in first run and independent films with a claim to “real butter on your popcorn”, currently operates the theater.
 Jeff Brein, managing partner of Far Away Entertainment, has an extensive background in the entertainment industry working for years with the Walt Disney Company, but left to pursue a passion for small town theaters.
 Far Away is known for running the historic Lynwood theater in Bainbridge Island and the recently opened Admiral Theater in West Seattle, in addition to seven other theaters in the region.

 As part of Sound West Group’s restoration effort, the Roxy marquee and blade sign will be re-created in the spirit of the original design, acting as center stage to Quincy Square.
 Sound West Group worked with Fernando Duarte Design, who specializes in theater and marquee restoration from the Art Deco period.
 In addition, the chandelier at the entrance was returned to its foyer and a top-of-the-line sound and projector system installed.
 The theater will showcase live shows put on by the localAdmiral Theater Foundationand opportunities for community and non-profit performances via a licensing agreement with Roxy Bremerton, a not-for-profit corporation.